 You never see green tomatoes in your market, and you don’t have a garden?
 No worries.
 You know those picked-way-too-early-for-transport tomatoes you see piled high in your market year ’round?
 You know… the ones that don’t taste at all like a tomato when you slice them on your salad?
 A firm, unripened slicing tomato will work just fine.
 This breading makes up for the lack of flavor in a typical grocery store tomato.

-Mis en place!
+- Mis en place!
 Prepare your ingredients!
 Slice the tomatoes, combine the breading ingredients, whisk the buttermilk and egg mixture together.
 Get a platter ready with paper toweling (drain those beautifully fried tomatoes!), have a slotted spoon ready, and then – only then – heat your oil.
-This process goes quickly, and you don’t want to burn your breading while you’re hunting for your slotted spoon! 🙂 Try to keep the oil between 360 and 375 degrees.
+NOTE: This process goes quickly, and you don’t want to burn your breading while you’re hunting for your slotted spoon! 🙂 Try to keep the oil between 360 and 375 degrees.
 Fried green tomatoes “experts” recommend 1/4″ to 1/2″ of oil.
-I usually get by with less (as you can see in the photo).
+I usually get by with less.

 If you’ve planned to make Mexican Fried Green Tomatoes with my Healthy Mexican Shrimp and Grits, you will want to get everything ready for the tomatoes, prepare the grits, and the chorizo mixture, add the shrimp, fry the tomatoes, and serve promptly.
 The grits are very forgiving and can be covered and kept warm.
 However, rubbery, over-cooked shrimp, and soggy fried tomatoes are not the best.
 Preparation is key to awesome results!